Buddenbrock/contrast-switch.js/README.md

 });
 ```

+## Future feature
+- settings for activate and deactivate window alert
+- script should honored browser settings too

 ## Donation
 This is free, open-source software.
 If you'd like to support the development of future projects, or say thanks for this one, you can [donate](https://www.paypal.me/buddenbrock).